-Daniella Pena is a rising senior at Cornell University majoring in Health Care Policy and minoring in Inequality Studies with a focus on health equity.
-After graduation, Daniella plans on obtaining additional degrees in health policy and economics.
-She plans on using this training to create a single payer health care system in the U.S as a means to ensure health care access to everyone and reduce health disparities in marginalized populations.
+Daniella Pena is majoring in Health Care Policy and minoring in Inequality Studies with a focus on health equity at Cornell University.
+After graduation, Pena plans on obtaining additional degrees in health policy and economics.
+She plans on using this training to create a single payer health care system in the U.S. as a means to ensure health care access to everyone and reduce health disparities in marginalized populations.

-Daniella will be working on two SUMR research projects.
-With Professor Holly Fernandez Lynch and Sage Gustafson, she will research the widespread use of pre-approval COVID-19 plasma during the pandemic and how this may have interfered with clinical trials needed to approve this therapy.
-Daniella will also work with Dr. Anna Jo Smith on a project examining how prior authorization may be exacerbating racial and income disparities in women with ovarian cancer.
-This research will shed light on the repercussions of these health insurance practices that delay treatment.
-It will also inform policy reform towards more equitable gynecological oncology care.
+Pena worked on two SUMR research projects.
+With Holly Fernandez Lynch, JD, MBE and Sage Gustafson, she researched the widespread use of pre-approval COVID-19 plasma during the pandemic and how this may have interfered with clinical trials needed to approve this therapy.
+Pena also worked with Anna Jo Smith, MD, MPH on a project examining how prior authorization may be exacerbating racial and income disparities in women with ovarian cancer.
+This research shed light on the repercussions of these health insurance practices that delay treatment.
+It also informed policy reform towards more equitable gynecological oncology care.

-At Cornell, Daniella is a research assistant with the American Economics Association and a Nutrition Data Specialist with Cornell Dining.
-Daniella also serves on the Policy Analysis and Management (PAM) student undergraduate advisory council.
-A fellow of the Cornell Tradition program, Daniella has done a lot of community service throughout her time at Cornell, and also acts as a peer mentor for undergraduate students.
+At Cornell, Pena is a research assistant with the American Economics Association and a Nutrition Data Specialist with Cornell Dining.
+Pena also serves on the Policy Analysis and Management (PAM) student undergraduate advisory council.
+A fellow of the Cornell Tradition program, Pena has done a lot of community service throughout her time at Cornell, and also acts as a peer mentor for undergraduate students.
 She is also an Institute of Politics and Global Affairs scholar and a member of the Women in Healthcare Leadership organization.
 In her free time, Daniella enjoys reading for pleasure, running, and baking.